MicrosoftDocs/win32/desktop-src/PCSVDeviceProv/cim-job.md

 ---
-Description: 'A Job is a LogicalElement that represents an executing unit of work, such as a script or a print job.
-A Job is distinct from a Process in that a Job can be scheduled or queued, and its execution is not limited to a single system.'
+Description: A Job is a LogicalElement that represents an executing unit of work, such as a script or a print job.
+A Job is distinct from a Process in that a Job can be scheduled or queued, and its execution is not limited to a single system.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '9f03a291-65f7-416f-8a54-5ea624fbf9ff'
+ms.assetid: 9f03a291-65f7-416f-8a54-5ea624fbf9ff
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_Job class'
+title: CIM\_Job class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_Job class